 I cannot imagine hiking this trail in the summer heat.

-If you happen to hike Camelback Mountain from the Cholla Trailhead up, stop when you reach the rescue in progress sign and assess your hike.
-You’ll have a clear view of the rock scrambling ahead, and at this point you can decide if you’re up for it.
+If you are hiking Camelback Mountain from the Cholla Trailhead up, stop when you reach the rescue in progress sign and assess your hike.
+You'll have a clear view of the rock scrambling ahead, and at this point you can decide if you're up for it.

 If you're hiking from the summit down, the rest of the trail will be much easier.
 From this point on, the trail is moderately difficult.